Healthcare professionals conference 2026

 11.45-12.30: Access to care

-Explore access to care for breast cancer patients, including access to breast reconstruction.
+Explore access to care for breast cancer patients, including access to breast reconstruction and a case study on the impact of an MDT clinic for side effect management after endocrine treatment.

 Speakers: